We are not currently recruiting for PCSOs.

 - How would you handle young people using a shopping centre as an indoor cycle track?

 PCSOs work within neighbourhood policing teams helping to solve local issues by getting out in community, meeting people and offering advice and support to people who live and work in the neighbourhood.

 PCSOs deal with minor offences and support front-line policing.
 They do not make arrests, conduct interviews, deal with prisoners or investigate serious crime.
 PCSOs go out on solo patrols which means they will be expected walk their areas alone.

 - Go on highly visible solo foot patrols

-- Support Neighbourhood Policing Teams to solving local
+- Support Community Policing Teams to solving local problems

 - Protect crime scenes until police officers arrive